fmiusov/noteTaker/README.md

 **Friday 5:40pm** Incorrect usage of callback function when using fs to write to db.json file, I will try pushing note data into a javascript object, converting the object to a string, use fs to write to disk, and then append note to db.json file

+**Friday 6:10pm** app.post now successfully creates new JSON and writes to a db.json file, but is currently creating a new db.json file instead of appending to existing.

 ## Debug Strategies:

 1. Roll back code to previous commits in effort to get pages to work - Failure